semgrep/semgrep-docs/docs/release-notes/february-2023.md

 ## Semgrep Supply Chain

-- Semgrep Supply Chain now displays a summary of vulnerabilities and scan data in **Semgrep Cloud Platform** > **Dashboard** page.
+- Semgrep Supply Chain now displays a summary of vulnerabilities and scan data in the **Semgrep Cloud Platform** > **Dashboard** page.
 This enables users to view a report of findings for both their first-party and third-party code.
 - Java is now a Generally Available language in Semgrep Supply Chain.
 - Various fixes and improvements to performance.